Eduardo06sp/flight-booker/README.md

 ## Features
 * Nested forms to create multiple objects with a single submission
 * Database seeds to populate application with sample, starter data
-* System, integration & functional tests to ensure proper application functionality
+* System & functional tests to ensure proper application functionality
 * Fast searching using Turbo Frames
 * Responsive design